jimmyadeds/Online-Sales-Data-Analytics/README.md

 ### Exploratory Data Analysis
 ---
 Exploratory Data Analysis (EDA) is employed to answer key research questions as follows:
-  - What are the general revenue and sales trends?
+  - What is the general revenue/sales trend?
-  - Which geographic region generates the largest revenue and sales?
+  - Which geographic region generates the largest revenue/sales?
   - What is the contribution of each product category to total sales?
   - Which payment options are predominant in each region?
   - What are the top 5 product items in terms of sales?